afeklab/LR-models-for-repair-enzyme-specificity-predictions/README.md

 ## Citation
 If you use these notebooks or data in your own work, please cite:
-> Levy, N. *et al.* “Mapping DNA sequence logic of base-excision repair enzyme binding reveals mechanistic principles and links to genome evolution” (2025).
+> Levy, N. *et al.* “Mapping the sequence and structural logic of DNA glycosylase recognition of cytosine deamination lesions” (2026).

 ---